medipnegiz/Aws_hands_on/README.md

 Purpose of the this hands-on training is to create LAMP stack with Wordpress and configure NACL

 ### 🔖 [29_06_2022__Route_53_2](https://github.com/medipnegiz/aws_hands_on/tree/main/29_06_2022__Route_53_2)
+Purpose of the this hands-on training is to creating a DNS record sets and implement Route 53 routing policies.

 ### 🔖 [01_07_2022__CloudFront](https://github.com/medipnegiz/aws_hands_on/tree/main/01_07_2022__CloudFront)
 ### 🔖 [04_07_2022__Lambda__API_Gateway](https://github.com/medipnegiz/aws_hands_on/blob/main/04_07_2022__Lambda__API_Gateway/Lambda_API_Gateway.md)
 ### 🔖 [05_07_2022__WAF](https://github.com/medipnegiz/aws_hands_on/blob/main/05_07_2022__WAF/AWS_Security_WAF.md)